 *This content was translated by AI.

-"In Japan, there are recommendations not to give candy to children under three, and many daycares actually ban candy."
+"In Japan, there are recommendations not to give candy to children under three, and many daycare centers actually ban it."

 "In Japan, the expression 'shock' is sometimes used simply to mean 'surprised'."

-"I was able to practice no-salt diet at 24 months due to circumstances, but I could not do so for home care before 36 months due to practical difficulties."
+"I was able to practice no-salt diet at 24 months due to circumstances, but at-home care before 36 months was realistically difficult, so I could not do it."

-"Singer Lee Ji-hoon's wife, Ayane, once again posted a lengthy explanation regarding the controversies over 'candy served at daycare' and 'baby no-salt diet' that she had previously shared on her personal account.
-This follows her earlier request to delete an article titled 'Daycare Assassination' that contained misunderstandings about her.
+"Singer Lee Ji-hoon's wife, Ayane, posted another long explanation regarding the controversies over 'candy served at daycare' and 'baby no-salt diet' that she had previously shared on her personal account.
+This follows her earlier request to delete an article that misunderstood her as 'attacking daycare centers.'
 Ayane also released a Kids Note post written by a daycare teacher.

-"Ayane said, 'The director mentioned that the article was more sensational than the content I posted on the story, and that my mother must have been more flustered.
-I apologized to the teacher in charge, explaining that it was not my intention.
+"Ayane stated, 'The director mentioned that the article was more sensational than the content I posted on the story, and my mother must have been more flustered.
+I also apologized to the teacher in charge, explaining that there was no such intention.
 Although the teacher said there was no misunderstanding, I apologized again.
 Even if that was not my intention, if there was room for the listener to interpret it that way, I believe I was wrong.
 I should have explained in more detail, or I should not have posted it on the story.
-Since I posted only the emotion of being surprised at that moment without a detailed explanation, it seems to have increased the potential for misunderstanding.'"
+Since I posted only the emotion of being surprised at that moment without a detailed explanation, it seems it led to more misunderstanding.'"

-"Along with this, Ayane also released a post from the Kids Note of Luhee's daycare teacher.
-The teacher said, 'When I first encountered this through the article, I was a bit flustered, but these days there are so many sensational article titles, excessive public opinion mobilization, and harsh comments that I hope you are not too swayed by the atmosphere.'
-She added, 'Most importantly, I think your mother's heart must be very heavy, and since there is a baby in your womb, I hope you are not too stressed.
+"Along with this, Ayane also released a post from the Kids Note of Luhee's homeroom teacher.
+The teacher said, 'When I first encountered this through the article, I was a bit flustered, but these days there are so many sensational article titles, excessive public opinion mobilization, and harsh comments, so I hope you are not too swayed by that atmosphere.'
+She added, 'Most importantly, I think your mother's heart must be very heavy, and since there is a baby in your womb, I hope you do not get too stressed.
 I know well how much you love and raise Luhee, so I have no misunderstanding.
 On the contrary, I am grateful that you shared your feelings so honestly and reached out first.
 I will continue to take good care of Luhee beautifully.'"

 "Ayane added, 'I am posting this with the permission of the daycare teachers.'"

 "Previously, Ayane recently posted on her personal account that her daughter Luhee seemed to have eaten candy at daycare, writing, 'I was shocked because she is still on a no-salt diet.'
-After this post spread, a controversy arose labeled 'Daycare Assassination.'
-Ayane said, 'No-salt diet is a mother's choice.
+After this post spread, a controversy arose with the label 'attacking daycare centers.'
+Ayane stated, 'No-salt diet is a mother's choice.
 I have never forced it on anyone or given it up, so I am doing it.
 I think I can stop talking about the no-salt diet.
-Whether to give snacks to a child's meal or not is not such a big deal.
+Whether to give snacks with meals or not is not such a big deal.
 It is all a mother's choice.'"

-"Amidst this, husband Lee Ji-hoon posted a photo of his daughter Luhee on his personal account on the 9th, saying, 'The days since Children's Day until Parents' Day are new for Luhee, as it is the first time she is celebrating these holidays.
-Soon it will become a memory, but every day is always happy and joyful.
+"Amid this, husband Lee Ji-hoon posted a photo of his daughter Luhee on his personal account on the 9th, saying, 'The days since Children's Day until Parents' Day are new for Luhee, as it is the first time she is celebrating these holidays.
+Soon it will become another memory, but every day is always happy and joyful.
 I love you because of you, Luhee.
-I can see your face getting more like mine when I was young.'
+I can see my face when I was young.'
 He also indirectly apologized, saying, 'Our Luhee is on a no-salt diet (we do not dye her hair either).
 I am sorry for being so particular.'"

-"Lee Ji-hoon and Ayane overcame a 14-year age gap and married in 2021, eventually having their first daughter, Luhee, through IVF treatment.
+"Lee Ji-hoon and Ayane overcame a 14-year age gap and married in 2021, giving birth to their first daughter, Luhee, through IVF treatment."

 "Below is the full text of the post Ayane uploaded as an image."